ultraflynn/consecution/README.md

 an interruptible period causes the action to be executed and the era ended.
 Any actions queued at the next epoch are discarded.

+## Backlog

+- Validate the config and provide reasonable feedback when incorrectly specified
+- Add support for terminating actions
+- Add support for poison actions

 ## Version History
 - 1.0.0 Add support for collecting epochs
 - 1.0.1 Add support for interruptible periods
 - 1.0.2 Add completion hook to end of era
+- ---^--- Add hook to epoch
+- ---^--- Add terminating actions which occur at an epoch but cause no more epochs to fire